Aikku93/ulc-codec/README.md

 * No block synchronization (if an encoded file is damaged, there is no way to detect where the next block lies)

 ## Technical details
-* Target bitrate: 32..96kbps (44.1kHz, M/S stereo)
+* Target bitrate: 64kbps+ (44.1kHz, M/S stereo)
     * No hard limits on playback rate or coding bitrate
+    * Compared with original ulc-codec, less noise at higher bitrates, lower fidelity at lower bitrates
-* MDCT-based encoding (N=4096; 2048 coefficients, 50% overlap)
+* MDCT-based encoding (50% overlap, using sine window)
+    * Encoding/decoding tools use N=4096 (2048 coefficients), but can use any sensible 2^n
 * Nybble-based syntax (for extra performance)
-* Transient pre-echo reduction formula (very important at low bitrates or with long blocks, both of which apply)
+* Transient pre-echo reduction formula (not as effective as with original ulc-codec; more important at low bitrates)
-* Multiple quantization regions (to improve dynamic range of coded coefficients)

 ## Authors
 * **Ruben Nunez** - *Initial work* - [Aikku93](https://github.com/Aikku93)